-The Compendium of State Fiscal Information, updated on an annual basis, provides a summary of the most important fiscal information affecting Maine State Government.
-The 2018 edition marks the 50th anniversary of the Compendium.
+The Compendium of State Fiscal Information is an annual report prepared by the Legislature's Office of Fiscal and Program Review (OFPR) of important fiscal information affecting Maine State Government.
 It includes a summary of actual operating revenue and expenditures, descriptions of revenue sources, and summaries of Maine's debt, General Fund reserve fund balances and Maine's tax burden.
 Questions or suggestions for improvements to this report should be directed to: Office of Fiscal and Program Review, 5 State House Station, Augusta, Maine 04333-0005, Telephone: (207) 287-1635.